jvgemert/sheet2MCexam/README.md

     C = Option C
     D = Option D

+For open questions:

+    Make sure to start the question with: "Open question: ..."
+    Write: N.A. at the Options A, B, C, D
+    Write the grading rubric under the "answer" column.

 - Do not use "&" or other characters unescaped in the text.

 - Write all the formulas in latex format: e.g. $\theta = \frac{a}{b}$.